bchev95/Encrypted-Messaging-Application/README.md

 The library used to provide encryption is Crypto++ (also known as CryptoPP), a free and open source C++ cryptography library.
 It is easily available on Github and on their website (https://www.cryptopp.com).
 I suggest pulling directly from the git repo as I’m about to demonstrate.
 My program requires version 8.2 of CryptoPP; to install the library on my Ubuntu machine, I ran the following:
 1. cd Documents
 2. git clone https://github.com/weidai11/cryptopp.git cryptopp
-a.
-This will create a folder called 'cryptopp' in the current directory
+> This will create a folder called 'cryptopp' in the current directory
 3. cd cryptopp
 4. make
 5. make test